 Choose to join us in 2022 and enjoy 50% off this extension or fly free from Miami to Panama City/San Jose—or vice versa—your choice.
 Visit our Special Offers page or call for details.

 This morning, we disembark National Geographic Quest and set out for the Agua Clara Locks Visitor Center.
 Experience history in the making with a firsthand look at the newest, operational locks.
-At seventy feet wider than the original locks, Panamax-sized vessels start or finish their ocean-to-ocean transit here.
+At 70 feet wider than the original locks, Panamax-size vessels start or finish their ocean-to-ocean transit here.

 Making our way across the isthmus to Panama’s capital, after enjoying lunch at a local restaurant, we tour the Frank Gehry-designed BioMuseo.
 This is Gehry’s first and only design in Central America and features over 30,000 feet of gallery space with eight exhibits dedicated to the history of the isthmus and its extraordinary biodiversity.
-Nearby to the museum and positioned strategically to protect the southern terminus of the Panama Canal at Panama Bay the US Army Fort Amador is our next stop.
-Named for the first president of Panama, Manuel Amador Guerrero, the fort served as a US Army base, until 1999 when it was turned over to Panama.
+The U.S. Army Fort Amador is our next stop; it's nearby to the museum and is positioned strategically to protect the southern terminus of the Panama Canal at Panama Bay. the U.S. Army Fort Amador is our next stop.
+Named for the first president of Panama, Manuel Amador Guerrero, the fort served as a U.S. Army base until 1999 when it was turned over to Panama.
 After checking into our hotel, we look back on our day of adventure and exploration over a cool drink and dinner before settling in for the evening.
 (B,L,D)

-After breakfast, we enjoy a behind-the-scenes tour of Miraflores Locks followed by private, VIP tour of the Panama Canal Museum with lunch at the onsite restaurant, Atlantic & Pacific Co.
-Dine in the restaurant's private dining room with floor to ceiling windows and an unparalleled view of the canal.
+After breakfast, we enjoy a behind-the-scenes tour of Miraflores Locks followed by a private VIP tour of the Panama Canal Museum with lunch at the on-site restaurant, Atlantic & Pacific Co.
+Dine in the restaurant's private dining room with floor-to-ceiling windows and an unparalleled view of the canal.